This topic covers notes on the 6100 Weatherlink Live (WLL) unit released by Davis in April 2019.

-Be aware that the shortest archive interval you can set on the free plan at weatherlink.com is 15 minutes (though longer intervals can be freely set).
+Be aware that the shortest archive interval you can set on the free (Basic) plan at weatherlink.com is 15 minutes (though longer intervals can be freely set).
 Archive intervals of 5 minutes or 1 minute require a Pro or Pro+ subscription respectively.
 (NB This point is largely moot since free plans cannot access their archive data.
 However, archive data is actually stored by all accounts – it’s simply not accessible to users on free accounts.
 If a user subsequently upgrades to a Pro plan then they should discover that they now have access to all of their past data.)

 Calibration and other settings (eg rain gauge increment and annual rainfall to date for newly installed gauges) for sensors attached to individual transmitters are made via the Edit button within each transmitter’s ID box on the Device | Device Configuration page.
 You will often need to click through the Advanced Settings button to access all of the settings.

 Access to data generated by a WLL unit is is available via the WLL API..Further information is available under a separate data access topic.

 The WLL unit’s operation is obviously controlled by software installed into the unit – firmware in other words.
 The firmware is designed to be upgradeable but this is done automatically from weatherlink.com and cannot be controlled by the user.
 In other words, WLL firmware is pushed from weatherlink.com.
 There is no known way for users to download firmware updates and to install them locally.
 What process at weatherlink.com controls the firmware updates is not disclosed at present.
 The wl.com administrator can command an update to a specific WLL device, but we understand that there is also an automatic bulk update mechanism, though how and when this operates is not clear and currently (August 2020) it does seem rather slow to perform a mass update of all installed WLL units.

 Interacting with WLL and finding the WLL’s IP address